This is how Tennyson's beautifully strange 'monodrama' Maud (1855) opens:

 And spoke of a hope for the world in the coming wars— [Maud, 3:344-53]

 There's a lot to say about all this, but I want to register one idea in particular, something which occurred to me for the first time this week.
-In a nutshell: was Dante in Tennyson's mind when he wrote Maud?
+In a nutshell, it's this: was Dante in Tennyson's mind when he wrote Maud?
 He certainly read and loved Dante; his 'Ulysses' is based on Inferno 26, and The Vision of Sin (1842) ends with a sort of panegyric to Dante himself.
+But is Maud deliberately Dantean too?

 non lascia altrui passar per la sua via,